Goodwill on the Balance Sheet

 Goodwill remains on the balance sheet as an asset, with no annual write-offs, unless it is deemed to be impaired.
 Testing for impairment is complex and can involve things such as performing a discounted cash flow analysis of expected cash flows from patents, for example, but the idea behind the treatment of goodwill is that the value of a solid ongoing business with a lot of franchise value rarely declines.

 As an example of the past goodwill treatment, consider The Hershey Company, which has made generations of investors wealthy.
 When Hershey bought Reese's in June 1963, Reese's had sales of $14,000,000 per annum.
 Hershey paid $23,300,000 for the transaction.
-Today, Reese's peanut butter cups alone produce more than $500,000,000 in annual sales.
+In 2019, Reese's brand candies exceeded $2.5 billion in retail sales.

-With the scope and integration of Hershey, it has all kinds of economies of scale it didn't otherwise have, a development that allowed for higher returns on capital.
+The acquisition of Reeses into Hershey allowed for economies of scale the company didn't previously have, a development that allowed for higher returns on capital.
 Far from being impaired, the real economic goodwill, which doesn't show up anywhere on the balance sheet, is now exponentially higher than it was at the time of the acquisition.
-Due to the old accounting rules, though, Hershey doesn't carry any goodwill for Reese's on the balance sheet.

 As a value investor, the loss of the goodwill write-offs would be upsetting because companies that had engaged in large acquisitions under the old method tended to have artificially depressed earnings per share.
 It caused the reported net income applicable to common to be significantly understated relative to owner earnings.

 Combined with certain quirks in the treatment of accounting in specific sectors and industries, such as pharmaceuticals, you were confronted with a strange situation in which the actual earning power was materially above the reported earnings, making the shares look much more expensive than they were.
 It wasn't an accident that these forces played a role in the sectors and industries that produced the greatest investment opportunities of the past century.